graphopedia-xyz/graphopedia/line-graph/index.md

 ---

-A line chart shows information as a series of data points connected by straight lines.
+shows information as a series of data points connected by straight lines.
 Line charts differ from scatter plots in that the points are ordered, usually along the horizontal axis.
 A line chart is often used to visualize a trend in data over intervals of time.
 In this case it is called a time series.
 A line chart should be used when showing a change in data at equal time intervals.

 <!--more-->